jonas-coded/OpenTTD-on-Raspberry/README.md

 - scripts (dir)

 ## Disclaimer
-I have build OpenTTD using these commands and tools for a friend for personal use.
-Therefore I can't garantuee for the operability or completeness of this guide.
+I have built OpenTTD using these commands and tools for a friend for personal use.
+Therefore I can't guarantee for the operability or completeness of this guide.
 I also won't provide any personal support nor compile the binaries for all Raspberry Pi models and Raspberry Pi OS combinations.
 I am nevertheless open for any feedback or helpful tips (e.g. for another model/os combination) that will help others to be included in the guide.
 Also I am very thankful for the work of the people behind the tools and projects referenced here, because otherwise this would not have been possible.